-According to U.S. News and World Report, it takes the average bachelor’s degree holder 21 years to pay off student loans.
-Term life insurance can be customized to cover the amount owed and can last up to 30 years depending on the term length you choose.
+According to CNBC, although college students believe it will only take six years to pay off their student loans, in reality it takes about 20 years.
+Term life insurance can be customized to cover the amount owed and can last up to 40 years depending on the term length you choose.

 » Calculate: Life insurance needs calculator

-Quotacy makes getting life insurance easy for you, the modern consumer.
+Quotacy makes getting life insurance easy for you.
 You can apply for term insurance right online and when it comes to the medical exam, the examiner will come right to your home at a time that works for you.